sgosiaco/osu-bongocat/README.md

 So if you wanted 'z' and 'x' you would run "final mkb.exe z x" To make this happen everytime without having to start it from the commandline, you can make a shortcut to the program and in the target field add the two keys after the quotes.

+Credit: original bongocat images taken from https://bongo.cat/ and modified by my friend Jeremy